-I have yet to write a proper full review on the Estée Lauder Double Wear Foundation ($44, sephora.ca) which is quite sad since it is one of my favourite products, ever!
-The foundation is one of those products that has reached the cult-status from Estée Lauder, and remains to be a staple for me.
+I have yet to write a proper full review on the Estée Lauder Double Wear Foundation ($50, sephora.ca) which is quite sad since it is one of my favourite products, ever!
+The foundation is one of those products that has reached the cult-status from the brand, and remains to be a staple for me.
 With 31 different shades to choose from, there is bound to be a shade that matches individual skintone.
 The formula was reformulated in 2012, and I believe I have been using the newer version, thus this review will reflect that.

 Why Try the Estée Lauder Double Wear Foundation?

-Why the Estée Lauder Double Wear Foundation is a staple for me.
+Why is the Estée Lauder Double Wear Foundation So Popular?

 Finding a foundation that lasts through the rigorous university and work lifestyle can often be challenging.
 I need something low-maintenance that makes me look put together all the time.
 The Estée Lauder Double Wear Foundation is the only foundation I come back to and I have not been disappointed!
 I don’t even have to use a primer to achieve a long-lasting, all-day natural finish that doesn’t budge nor transfer.

 I haven’t found anything I disliked about the lasting power – it doesn’t even get patchy throughout the day!
 I wouldn’t say it stays for exactly or more than 15 hours since I never have makeup for that long, but for a 10-12 hour day, it easily stayed on without touchups!